Gardens Oval

-Gardens Oval is an Australian Football oval and cricket ground in Darwin, Northern Territory, Australia.
-It was the home of NT AFL prior to the opening of Marrara Oval.
-In the early 1980s the NTFL played games against AFL teams as preseason warm up games.
-These games were the brain child of Kevin Sheedy the coach of Essendon AFL.
-These games played on Australian day each year lead to many indigenous players recruited to the AFL such as Michael Long.
-It is currently home to the Waratah Football Club which plays in the Northern Territory Football League competition.
+Gardens Oval (originally the Botanical Gardens Oval) is an Australian football oval and cricket ground complex in The Gardens, Northern Territory, Australia.
+The complex has two ovals; the main one has spectator facilities including covered grandstands.
+Gardens No.1 Oval was the home of Northern Territory Football League prior to the opening of Marrara Oval.
+It is currently home to the Waratah Football Club, which plays in the Northern Territory Football League competition.

+History

-Australian rules football has been played on the ground since the 1950s the ground was being prepared as a purpose built venue for the sport as early as 1950 as a replacement for the ailing Darwin Oval.
+Australian rules football has been played on the ground since the 1950s; the ground was being prepared as a purpose built venue for the sport as early as 1950 as a replacement for the ailing Darwin Oval.

-Soccer and rugby league were regularly played on the Oval from 1953.
+Soccer and rugby league were regularly played on the oval from 1953.

-The first recorded cricket match on the ground came in 2002 when Northern Territory played Queensland Academy of Sport.
+The first recorded cricket match on the ground was in 2002 when Northern Territory played Queensland Academy of Sport.
 The ground held its only first-class match in 2006 when the touring Indians against New Zealand Whites.
-In 2007, the ground played to four matches in the World Cricket League Division Three, a tournament for Associate members of the International Cricket Council.
+In 2007, the ground played host to four matches in the World Cricket League Division Three, a tournament for associate members of the International Cricket Council.
 The ground also held five Women's One Day Internationals between Australia Women and New Zealand Women in 2007, as well as a single Women's Twenty20 International between the same sides as part of the same series.

+In the early 1980s the NTFL played games against AFL teams as preseason warm up games.
+These games were the idea of Kevin Sheedy, the coach of Essendon AFL.
+These games, played on Australia Day each year, lead to many indigenous players being recruited to the AFL, such as Michael Long.